-The Company's activities for the year ended 31 December 2022 have been conducted in accordance with the Commercial Companies Law and other relevant statutes of the Kingdom of Bahrain.
+The Company's activities for the year ended 31 December 2023 have been conducted in accordance with the Commercial Companies Law and other relevant statutes of the Kingdom of Bahrain.

-There have been no events subsequent to 31 December 2022, which would in any way invalidate the financial statements on pages 9 to 41.
+There have been no events subsequent to 31 December 2023, which would in any way invalidate the financial statements on pages 11 to 45.

-The Company has maintained proper, complete accounting records and these, together with all other information and explanations, have been made freely available to the auditors PricewaterhouseCoopers M.E Limited, who have signified their willingness to continue in office for the next accounting year.
+The Company has maintained proper, complete accounting records and these, together with all other information and explanations, have been made freely available to the auditors PricewaterhouseCoopers M.E Limited.